Alpha Gamma Omega: History

+Symbols

 Alpha and Omega represent the sovereign majesty of God and His dominion and lordship over all things.
 These letters come from the book of Revelation, where Jesus Christ says, "I am the Alpha and the Omega, the first and the last, the beginning and the end."
 The letter Gamma, the third letter in the Greek alphabet, represents Christ, which itself begins with "C", the third letter of the English alphabet.
 It is in the center to represent Christ being at the center of the fraternity and the lives of its members.